samiralam/rules-compendium/docs/phb/6-equipment/index.md

 Sometimes a magic item carries a clue to its properties.
 The command word to activate a ring might be etched inside the band, or a feathered design might hint that it’s a [Ring of Feather Falling](/magic-items/4721-ring-of-feather-falling).

 Wearing or experimenting with an item can also offer hints about its properties.
 In the specific case of Potions, a little taste is enough to tell the taster what a potion does.
 Other items might require more experimentation.
-For example, if your character puts on a [Ring of Swimming](/magic-items/4732-ring-of-swimming), the DM might say, “Your movement feels strangely fluid.”
+For example, if your character puts on a [Ring of Swimming](/magic-items/4732-ring-of-swimming), the DM might say, "Your movement feels strangely fluid."
 Perhaps you then dive into a river to see what happens.
 The DM would then say you swim unexpectedly well.

 ### Attunement